Lisps

 It may seem tempting to try fixing a lisp on your own, especially with so many resources and videos available online.
 But it’s important to practice correctly to avoid worsening the lisp or causing new problems.
 Having a speech therapist monitoring this process is your best bet!

-At Expressable, client education is a big part of speech therapy.
+At Expressable, we've helped people of all ages correct their lisp and speak more clearly.
 Our goal is to empower you in order to support your individual needs.
 Your speech therapist is your partner, helping you work toward goals that are meaningful to you.
-If you feel motivated to learn strategies to correct your lisp, then speech therapy is for you!
+If you want to learn strategies to correct your lisp, then speech therapy is for you!

 More from